pytorch/pytorch/docs/source/sparse.rst

 By compressing repeat zeros sparse storage formats aim to save memory and computational resources on various CPUs and GPUs.
 Especially for high degrees of sparsity or highly structured sparsity this can have significant performance implications.
-As such sparse storage formats are a performance optimization.
+As such sparse storage formats can be seen as a performance optimization.

-Just like any performance optimization sparse storage formats are not always advantageous for every user and user environment.
+Like many other performance optimization sparse storage formats are not always advantageous.
 Details such as the distribution of zero valued elements, the level of sparsity and the user's device matter.

 We aim to make it easy to try these different compression techniques, but we do not yet provide a programmatic means of determining the best one for your particular application.
-Of course you are always welcome to ask for help in our Discussion forum https://dev-discuss.pytorch.org/.
+Of course you are always welcome to ask for help in our discussion forum https://dev-discuss.pytorch.org/.

 Functionality overview
 ++++++++++++++++++++++